MileHacker Logo

 Cultural & Historical Context

 Tanzania's coastal areas, historically linked by trade to the Arabian Peninsula and India, created a distinct Swahili cuisine.
-This cuisine, with its rich flavorings and coconut milk, spread inland.
+This cuisine, with its rich herbs and spices coconut milk, spread inland.

 In Arusha, coastal influences blend with the agricultural harvest of the northern highlands and the pastoral ways of groups like the Maasai.
 Staple foods are often starch-based, giving energy, and usually with a protein or vegetable stew.
 Sharing meals is deep in the culture, a symbol of friendliness and community.